noErrdev/python-chatops-incident-mplatform/docs/content/config_file.md

 ### channels

-Define channels with their ID for using in [route](config_file.md#route).
-Use your messanger UI to get channels ID
+Define channels by their ID to use them in the [route](config_file.md#route) section.
+Use your messenger's UI to find the channel IDs.

 **channels examples**